-Current STLC methodology was developed to enforce testing standardization as development teams have embraced agile methodologies rather than the traditional waterfall method.
+Current STLC methodology was developed to enforce testing standardization as development teams have embraced agile methodologies, in place of the traditional waterfall method.

 Software Testing and the Waterfall Method

-Testing is a distinct stage in the waterfall method, separate from the other phases – like concept, design and implementation.
-Work must be completed in the testing phase before the project moves to another phase, ensuring the usability of the software.
+Testing is a distinct stage in the waterfall model, separate from the other phases – like concept, design and implementation.
+Work must be completed in the testing phase before the project moves forward, ensuring the usability of the software.

 Introduction of Agile

-Agile utilizes an iterative and incremental process.
-It provides short cycles of constant product improvement.
-At the end of each cycle, work is evaluated and new goals are defined, with the goal of having a release-ready product at the end of each cycle.
+Agile refers to an iterative and incremental process, with short cycles of constant product improvement.
+At the end of each cycle, work is evaluated and new goals are defined for reaching a release-ready product in the next round.

 This gives companies more flexibility.
-The team can quickly and easily adapt work as goals are set before each cycle.
-Shorter release cycles are possible as a usable product should be available at the end of each cycle.
+The team can quickly and easily adapt their work to goals set before each cycle, while the availability of a usable product at the end of each round can shorten release cycles.

-The distinct testing stage is eliminated in agile, and testing is done concurrently with programming and other development tasks.
+There is no distinct testing stage in the agile model.
+Testing is done concurrently with programming and other development tasks.

 Software Testing and Agile

-To ensure the quality of every software release, testing standards supporting the agile methodologies and eco-system were developed.
-This became known as the Software Testing Life Cycle.
+Testing standards supporting the agile methodologies and ecosystem were developed to ensure the quality of every software release.
+They became known as the Software Testing Life Cycle.

 In agile, specific team members aren’t typically tasked with software testing.
-Every member of the team is expected to conduct testing during a work cycle.
-Clean builds of the software are loaded several times a day using automated compilation and unit test execution.
+Instead, every developer is expected to conduct testing as part of their work cycle.
+Clean builds of the software are loaded several times a day using automated compilation and unit test execution tools.
 This is known as continuous integration.

 The Software Testing Life Cycle provides a standardized, sophisticated and robust testing process that can be used in the short, iterative cycles of agile development.
-It standardizes the phases used in pre-release testing of software products and applications – each phase with different goals and deliverables.
-Testing and programming are done concurrently.
+It standardizes and defines goals and deliverables for each phase of pre-release testing, which is carried out concurrently with the software programming.

 The 4 Phases of the Software Testing Life Cycle

-Each organization that adopts agile must also consider their software testing strategy.
-Organizations should select a testing strategy that meets the project’s requirements.
-The goal is to ensure the highest quality product possible while utilizing available resources, without increasing project costs.
+Each organization that adopts agile must also consider how their software testing strategy meets project requirements.
+The goal is to ensure the highest quality product possible, using available resources, and without increasing project costs.

-Even though organizations may adapt their testing methodology to meet specific needs, the core phases below provide the foundation of the Agile Software Testing Life Cycle.
+While organizations may adapt a testing methodology to meet specific needs, the following phases provide a basic framework for the agile Software Testing Life Cycle.

-The goal of the planning phase is to identify the scope and requirements to be tested.
+The goal of the planning phase is to identify the scope and requirements of testing.

 When the planning phase is complete, you should have a plan for testing that addresses critical areas of the project deliverables.